gluckzhang/ctf-jwt-token/README.md

 # ctf-jwt-token

-An example about a vulnerability in the early JWT token node.js library.
+An example of a vulnerability in the early JWT token node.js library.

 ## Basic Introduction to JWT Token